Wheeler Real Estate Investment Trust, Inc. (WHLR): Porter's Five Forces [11-2024 Updated]

 Wheeler Real Estate Investment Trust, Inc. (WHLR) - Porter's Five Forces: Bargaining power of suppliers

-Limited number of high-quality property suppliers
+Limited number of suppliers for specialized services

-Dependence on local contractors for maintenance
+Dependence on regional contractors for property maintenance

-High switching costs for new suppliers
+High switching costs for suppliers tied to specific services

 Wheeler Real Estate Investment Trust, Inc. (WHLR) - Porter's Five Forces: Bargaining power of customers